 - Challenging the insurance company’s evidence.
 Sadly, some insurance companies are not above using dishonest tactics and evidence to allege that a person is malingering.
 An experienced lawyer will have seen these tactics before and know how best to respond to them.

 In addition, a lawyer will know how to negotiate with the insurance company to maximize his or her client’s recovery.
 Without a lawyer, the insurance company may try to intimidate or coax an individual into accepting a settlement that is less than he or she is entitled to.
 Lawyers understand how insurance companies do this and can help their clients respond effectively.

 Does Your Insurance Claim You’re Malingering?

-If your insurance company is trying to avoid paying you what you are owed by claiming you’re malingering, contact the experienced Toronto long-term disability lawyers of Preszler Law Firm today.
+If your insurance company is trying to avoid paying you what you are owed by claiming you’re malingering, contact the experienced Toronto long-term disability lawyers of Preszler Injury Lawyers today.
 We offer free consultations to help you understand your rights, and you don’t pay us at all until we obtain a recovery for you.